 Building and maintaining a workable personal budget is essential for anyone looking to get out of debt, stay out of debt, and figure out what kind of cash flow they have available for investments.
 I have decided to post my own free personal budget spreadsheets in two formats, for free!
-I think you will find these versions to be cleaner and much more functional than the aforementioned versions.
+I think you will find these versions to be clean, simple, and functional

 Recently, I posted an article about how to create a personal budget, which gave the theory behind creating an easy to use personal budget.
 The spreadsheets included in this post have brought theory full circle and will give you the functional tool to do it.
 I have also included an easy-to-follow tutorial on how to use these spreadsheets.

 Free Budgeting Spreadsheet – Excel or Google Sheets

-For the 20somethingfinance.com free Google Docs personal budget planner spreadsheet, follow this link:
+For the 20somethingfinance.com free Google Drive personal budget planner spreadsheet:

 - Follow this link: 20somethingfinance.com personal budget planner (Google Drive)

 You’ll notice that you cannot edit this spreadsheet.
 In order to save and edit your own version of this spreadsheet, you’ll need to first log in to your Google account, select ‘File’, and ‘Make a Copy’.
 If you do not have a Google account, create one here.
 Now you should be able to edit your own version in Google Docs.
 Do not request to share as that will not do anything – just make a copy and use the copy for your personal use.